grafana/grafana/docs/sources/panels/visualizations/stat-panel.md

   - **Auto -** If only a single value is shown (no repeat), then the value is centered.
 If multiple series or rows are shown, then the value is left-aligned.
   - **Center -** Stat value is centered.
 - **Text mode -** (Only available in Grafana 7.1+)
-  - **Auto -** Shows both name and value but only if the data contains multiple series or fields.
+  - **Auto -** If the data contains multiple series or fields, show both name and value..
   - **Value -** Show only value never name.
 Name will be shown in hover tooltip instead.
   - **Value and name -** Always show value and name.
   - **Name -** Show name in place of value.
 Will show value in a hover tooltip.